Sasa initiative

 Additionally, violence against women and violence against children intersect during adolescence, when individuals are considered highly vulnerable to different kinds of violence.
 This all points to the need for more integrated and early interventions, particularly among adolescents.

-Photo courtesy of Raising Voices
+Photo credit: Raising Voices

 Studies of the SASA! program reinforce that there are significant intersections between violence against women and children.